vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 See the [change log](CHANGELOG.md).

 ## Telemetry
 This extension collects telemetry data to help us build a better experience for building applications with Kubernetes and VS Code.
-We only collect data on which commands are executed.
+We only collect the following data:

+* Which commands are executed
+* For the `Create Cluster` and `Configure from Cluster` commands, the cluster type selected.

 We do not collect any information about image names, paths, etc. The extension respects the `telemetry.enableTelemetry` setting which you can learn more about in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

 # Contributing